After a ten-year investigation by the FBI, a Grand Jury last week indicted former Hoboken Mayor Anthony Russo on charges of extortion and mail fraud.

-Russo, 56, was charged Thursday with allegedly taking money from city vendors including a waterfront parking operator, towing contractor, accounting firm, and a Board of Education attorney, in exchange for action on municipal contracts.
+Russo, 56, served as mayor from 1993 until 2001.
+He was charged Thursday with allegedly taking money from city vendors including a waterfront parking operator, towing contractor, accounting firm, and a Board of Education attorney, in exchange for action on municipal contracts.
 He was also charged with taking money from bar owners.

 Russo's attorney, Dennis McAlevy of Union City, said that his client is "absolutely contesting all of the allegations brought against him."

 With his hands in cuffs and his feet in leg irons, his head shaved clean because of recent treatments for adrenal cancer, the normally colorful Russo was reduced to a solemn figure as he sat in a Newark courtroom Thursday.
-His quiet demeanor and slumped shoulders were a far cry from the powerful personality who for more than a decade ruled the city with a mix of affability, charm, anger, and outbursts at critics.
+His quiet demeanor and slumped shoulders were a far cry from the powerful personality who ruled the city with a mix of affability, charm, anger, and outbursts at critics.

 U.S. Attorney Christopher Christie, whose short reign has seen the indictments of several Hudson County officials, said Thursday that the Russo indictment was unsealed late Wednesday night.
 Russo surrendered to the FBI early Thursday morning and was held in custody until his 2:30 p.m. pre-trial hearing before U.S. district Magistrate Ronald J. Hedges.